 Encode High Quality Movies and Videos Using Handbrake

-- Click “Source” button in the top left corner, Select the videos which you want to encode.
+1. Click “Source” button in the top left corner and select the videos that you want to encode.

-- Select the destination where you want to save the encoded video and choose the output format of your choice such as .mp4 or .mkv.
+2. Select the destination where you'd like to save the encoded video and choose the output format of your choice such as .mp4 or .mkv.

-- Now choose the preferred “presets” in the right corner.
+3. Now choose the preferred “presets” in the right corner.
 If you are a beginner and don't know to select which preset, just select “Normal” preset.
 This is the handbrake default preset.
-Every settings will be changed automatically after you selected a preset.
-I strongly suggest you do not change any settings until you're familiar with Handbrake presets.
+Every settings will be changed automatically depending upon the selected preset.
+I strongly suggest you do not change any settings if you're familiar with Handbrake presets.

-If you want to play videos in any ordinary mobile phones, check the supported video dimensions, video and audio bit rate, Frame rate etc., from manufacturers site.
+4. If you want to play videos in any ordinary mobile phones, check the supported video dimensions, video and audio bit rate, Frame rate etc., from manufacturers' site.

-- Click “Advanced” tab, change the values as per you need or just leave them as it is.
-Here, I have given some advanced string settings which are taken from the Handbrake website.
+8. Click “Advanced” tab, change the values as per you need or just leave them as it is.
+Here, I have given some advanced string settings from the Handbrake website.
 Just copy and paste them in the “Current x264 Advanced Option String” column box.

 Ultrafast: